DRpandaMD/Cloud-Engineer-Bootcamp/Kubernetes-Fundementals/Kubernetes-Architecture/Readme.md

 * it is the *only* connection to the **etcd** database

-* validates and configures dat fro API objects and services REST ops
+* validates and configures data from API objects and services REST operations

 ### kube-scheduler